I Have Nothing: Music video

 A music video was produced to promote the single, directed by S. A. Baron.
-It depicts Houston performing the song to an audience in a dining room hall.
+Because Houston was pregnant at the time of the song's release, footage of Houston performing the song to an audience in a dining room hall was shown.
 The video is intercut with scenes from the film (The Bodyguard, the same thing for I Will Always Love You).

+The music video premiered in March 1993 and, like her previous music videos from The Bodyguard, immediately gained heavy rotation on MTV on March 20 of that year.
+It eventually reached heavy rotation on VH1, BET and other music video stations as well.

+The Cleopatra-inspired beaded headpiece and jewelry and black halter gown Houston wears in the main performance scene, shot at the Fontainebleau in Miami Beach, were designed for the singer by the film's costume designer Susan Nininger.
+The look was included in the list of Harper's Bazaars "60 Most Iconic Movie Dresses of All Time" in 2025.

-It was made available on Houston's official YouTube channel in November 2009, and has generated more than 977 million views as of November 2025, where it is her second most popular music video on YouTube after "I Will Always Love You".
+It was made available on Houston's official YouTube channel in November 2009, and has generated more than a billion views, hitting the milestone in February 2026, becoming her second music video to do so after the video to "I Will Always Love You".
+It is her second most popular music video on YouTube.

 Live performances

 Houston performing a medley of songs including "I Have Nothing" at the 21st American Music Awards on February 7, 1994.

 Houston performed "I Have Nothing" at the 4th Billboard Music Awards on December 9, 1993, receiving a standing ovation.
 Chris Willman of Los Angeles Times commented on the performance, saying "Houston's physically stationary, vocally mobile approach to the ballad―backlit behind the mike in a she-got-back-her-figure-flattering gown―effectively heightened the tune's diva dramaturgy, making it an easy highlight in a night otherwise short on compelling performances."
+The performance made two retrospective Billboard best-of lists, ranking 81st and 2nd places respectively on their "100 Greatest Award Show Performances of All Time" and "15 Greatest Billboard Music Awards Performances" lists.
 She also performed a rousing 10-minute-medley of show tunes that ended with the song―"I Loves You, Porgy" from Porgy and Bess, "And I Am Telling You I'm Not Going" from Dreamgirls, and "I Have Nothing"―at the 21st Annual American Music Awards, where she won the record eight awards, on February 7, 1994.
 This performance was included in the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances.
 Jet magazine wrote about the AMA performance that "she [Houston] brought the house down with her soulful, stirring medley renditions."